satra/NiPyPe-Paper/nipype_paper.rst

 The Workflow engine sends an execution graph to the plug-in.
 Executing the Workflow in series is then simply a matter of performing a topological sort on the graph and running each node in the sorted order.
-However, NiPyPe also provides additional plugins using Python’s multi-processing module, IPython (includes ssh-based, SGE, LSF, PBS, among others) and native interfaces to SGE or PBS/Torque clusters.
+However, NiPyPe also provides additional plugins that use Python’s multi-processing module, use IPython (includes ssh-based, SGE, LSF, PBS, among others) and provide native interfaces to SGE or PBS/Torque clusters.
 For all of these, the graph structure defines the dependencies as well as which nodes can be executed in parallel at any given stage of execution.

 One of the biggest advantages of NiPyPe’s execution system is that parallel execution using local multi processing plug-in does not require